Home

 Our next Gold Palette ArtWalk

-On Thursday, Feb.
-12 from 6:30 to 9 p.m.,the Scottsdale Gallery Association (SGA) presents its second Gold Palette ArtWalk of the year — Demonstrate: Sculpture.
-This event takes place throughout the Scottsdale Arts District, which runs along Main Street from Scottsdale Road to Goldwater Boulevard and north of Indian School Road on Marshall Way to 5th Avenue.
-In addition, many SGA member galleries will host their own in-gallery events that align with the Gold Palette ArtWalk theme.
+Taking place throughout the Scottsdale Arts District, which runs along Main Street from Scottsdale Road to Goldwater Boulevard and north of Indian School Road on Marshall Way to 5th Avenue, the ArtWalk will feature authentic and traditional Native performances.

 7160 E. Main St.